unovue/radix-vue/docs/content/guides/dates.md

 ---
 title: Dates & Times
-description: How to work with dates and times in Radix Vue.
+description: How to work with dates and times in Reka UI.
 ---

 # Dates & Times

 <Description>
-How to work with dates and times in Radix Vue.
+How to work with dates and times in Reka UI.
 </Description>

 <Callout type="tip">